-The Mid Klamath Watershed Council collaboratively plans and implements ecosystem restoration, promotes community vitality, and involves people in land stewardship
+The Mid Klamath Watershed Council collaboratively coordinates ecosystem restoration, promotes innovative policy and community vitality, and involves people in land stewardship.

 Our Programs